-Support first responders/investigations that could benefit from an aerial perspective during the following:
+Support first respondersand investigatorsions that could benefit from an aerial perspective during the following:

-- Sideshows (AKA stunt driving) and/or street takeover events where many vehicles and reckless driving are present. - Major and Critical incidents as defined by SFPD General Order 8.01, including but limited to mass casualty events, natural disasters or Hazardous material incidents. - High-risk search warrant service, apprehension of armed and dangerous and/or violent suspects. - Hostage/Crisis Negotiations Team (H/CNT) incidents. - Pre-planned deployment mapping. - Search & rescue operations. - Post-incident crime scene mapping, preservation, and documentation. - Department training relating to authorized uses.
+- Sideshows (AKA stunt driving) and/or street takeover events where many vehicles and reckless driving are present. - Major and Critical incidents as defined by SFPD General Order 8.01, including but limited to mass casualty events, natural disasters or Hazardous material incidents. - High-risk search warrant service. - Aapprehension of armed and dangerous and/or violent suspects. - Hostage/Crisis Negotiations Team (H/CNT) incidents. - Pre-planned deployment mapping. - Search & rescue operations. - •-Post-incident crime scene mapping, preservation, and documentation. - Apprehenshion of suspects who have fled on foot. - Auto Burglary and Robbery Abatement Operations.